EM:RAP Admin, Groups Feature

 Initial mid-fidelity wireframes

 Another challenge I had to consider was that not all features had been transitioned to the new Admin.
 Certain functionalities related to the groups process, such as customer accounts and orders, still linked back to the old Admin.
-I needed to ensure that updates to the new groups process wouldn’t interfere with managing these areas in the old system.
-Additionally, I designed temporary workarounds to display order information on the group page, ensuring continuity until we could revamp the Orders feature in the new Admin.
+I needed to ensure that updates to the new groups process wouldn’t interfere with managing these areas in the old system and that moving between the two products would be a seamless experience.

 High-fidelity designs

-Once the client approved the structure and flow of the wireframes, I transitioned to high-fidelity designs, utilizing the Material UI design framework.
+Once the client approved the structure and flow of the wireframes, I transitioned to high-fidelity designs, utilizing the Material UI design framework and the custom design system created for the customer facing website.

 Initial high-fidelity designs of the main screens.
 Note: Not all components and states designed are included in this image.